Nepotism in the workplace

 Why does nepotism in the workplace happen?

 The leading cause of nepotism in the workplace is someone high up in a business willing to use their position to benefit personal relationships over the overall business objectives.
-They look to help a friend or family member rather than making an unbiased decision based on factors such as:

 • Relevant experience in related roles